std/os/unix/io/mod.rs

 //!

-//! assume they always have exclusive access to the underlying file
+//! working with `OwnedFd` cannot assume to have exclusive access to the underlying open file

 //!